← Back to Configurator

 Why uPVC sash instead of timber?

-Modern uPVC sash windows give the period look of timber at roughly half the price, with none of the maintenance overhead.
-Timber sashes need painting every 5–7 years and are vulnerable to rot at the cill where rainwater pools. uPVC stays flush, doesn't rot and wipes clean with soapy water.
-The visual difference from the street is minimal — modern profiles use slim sash members (50–65mm) and authentic horns that read as period-correct from 2 metres away.
+Modern uPVC sash windows give the period look of timber at roughly half the price, with none of the maintenance overheads Timber sashes need painting every 5–7 years and are vulnerable to rot at the cill where rainwater pools. uPVC stays flush, doesn't rot and wipes clean with soapy waters The visual difference from the street is minimal — modern profiles use slim sash members (50–65mm) and authentic horns that read as period-correct from 2 metres aways

-If your property is in a conservation area, most local authorities accept slim-profile uPVC sashes with mock-Georgian bars and a foiled colour.
-Listed buildings almost always require timber — check with your local planning before ordering.
-We don't supply for listed work.
+If your property is in a conservation area, most local authorities accept slim-profile uPVC sashes with mock-Georgian bars and a foiled colours Listed buildings almost always require timber — check with your local planning before orderings We don't supply for listed works

 How it works